-Based on the novel by David Baldacci, Absolute Power is about the ruthlessness of people in power.
-The President believes that everything he does is beyond reproach, including an affair or two.
+Inspired by David Baldacci's novel, and the ruthlessness of people in power.
+President Alan Richmond believes that everything he does is beyond reproach, including an affair or two.
 That leads to murder and everyone around him is involved.
 There is only one witness, a thief named Luther Whitney.
 They are sure he'll talk, but when?
 The Secret Service is determined to keep him quiet, but catching a thief isn't always easy.Written by

 Kristie Murray <email@example.com>

 57 of 68 people found this review helpful.

 Was this review helpful to you?